-Related laws in Victoria are the Charter of Human Rights and Responsibilities Act 2006 (Vic) and the Racial and Religious Tolerance Act 2001 (Vic).
+In Victoria, the main legislation which makes it unlawful to discriminate is the Equal Opportunity Act 2010.
+Other relevant Victorian laws are the Charter of Human Rights and Responsibilities Act 2006 and the Racial and Religious Tolerance Act 2001.

 Policy and Guidelines